wbcmedia/wbcmedia.github.io/2026/draft.md

 **_Candice_** : Exactly, raising eyebrows, raising bums, raising anything I can really.

-**_Roxy Belmeadows_** : Can I ask if you have any concerns about the local road problems.
-Will that not dissuade the super-rich from visiting your spa?
+**_Roxy Belmeadows_** : Can I ask if you have concerns about the local road problems.
+Will that not stop the super-rich visiting your spa?

 **_Candice_** : Oh no babes, it's not a problem.
-We're gonna put a helipad on the roof for the helicopters and that.
+We're gonna put a helipad on the roof for their helicopters and that.
 And I'm gonna build a marina for their luxury super-yachts.

 **_Roxy Belmeadows_** : A marina?
 Are you sure you can sail to Wildboarclough in a super-yacht?

 **_Candice_** : Mmmm??
 Sorry, wasn't listening, Super-yachts, yeah.
 And I'm gonna redecorate all the rooms, in my own unique style.
 Make it really tasteful babes.
 Leopardskin 'n that.

-**_Roxy Belmeadows_** : Well, there you have it, before we have a look at tomorrow's papers, a quick update on Storm Maggie.
+**_Roxy Belmeadows_** : Well, there you have it.
+It looks like Wildboarclough will soon have its first luxury spa.
+Before we have a look at tomorrow's papers, a quick update on Storm Maggie.

-- Stormy appears wearing a massive raincoat, hat, umbrella, sou-wester, etc?
+- Stormy appears wearing a massive raincoat, hat, umbrella, sou-wester, etc or diving suit, snorkel etc?

 **_Stormy Spaniels_** : It's coming!!!!!